What Makes Us Different?

 What if my prosthesis doesn’t fit well?

 Keeping one thing in mind, no two people are alike.
 We design and build each prosthesis specifically for each patient.
-Proper fit is important for all patients and we will always adjust as needed until you are satisfied.
+Proper fit is important for each patient, and we will always adjust as needed until the patient is satisfied.

 Do I need to set up an appointment before coming in?